razerofficial/CChromaEditor/README.md

 ## Windows PC

-For `Windows PC` builds the `RzChromaSDK.dll` and `RzChromaStreamPlugin.dll` are not packaged with the build.
+For `Windows PC` builds the `RzChromatic.dll` and `RzChromaStreamPlugin.dll` are not packaged with the build.
 These libraries are automatically updated and managed by Synapse and the Chroma Connect module.
 Avoid including these files in your build folder for `Windows PC` builds.

 **32-bit libraries**